Slow Attack: Background

 Produced by Anderson with new writing partner Leo Abrahams, it follows 2008's Wilderness.
 Anderson said: "It was conceived and created in the bleak London winter.
 It's when I feel most creative, as I often feel inspired to drown in music to escape the city's icy embrace."
 The album is described as being influenced by film soundtracks and the work of Talk Talk singer Mark Hollis, and features a great deal of woodwind instrumentation.
+Anderson said the record was "massively inspired by Spirit Of Eden and the sense of drama in it."

 On his new release, Anderson said: "It's a new chapter for me.
 I finally feel like I'm starting to establish my own identity as a solo artist."
 Anderson has said that his new year tour will be devoid of any Suede songs.
-His live shows up until now have always included early songs and B-sides, however Anderson feels it is time to move on.
+His live shows up until now have always included early songs and B-sides, however, Anderson feels it is time to move on.
 Speaking to The Herald he says: "This is my third solo album and I think it’s time to move away from that...
 I still love those songs, they mean a lot to me, but I need some space from them."
 Anderson wrote the album between January and May 2009, during which time he had written more than thirty songs.
 The sleeve was designed by Brett Anderson and photographer Paul Khera.